 - Explain the behavior you observed

-- Describe how the behavior impacts you and others
+- Describe how the behavior impacts you and the class

 - Reach an agreement that the behavior will cease